Making a commercial-grade thermal printer work for your shipping and labeling needs.

 Finding a thermal printer.

-In the computer repair and information technology field, thermal printers are one of those devices that you typically see in a shipping/receiving area of a company that prints out all of their labels that they use to tag all of the boxes in their warehouse to keep things nice and organized.
+In the computer repair and information technology field, thermal printers are one of those devices that you typically see in a shipping/receiving area of a company that prints out all of the labels that they use to tag all of the boxes in their warehouse to keep things nice and organized.
 Often times during a merger, upgrade, or simply going out of business the thermal printers in companies like this often get thrown right into the trash.
 This is one of the oddest things in the world because if you check eBay about the going rate of a quality thermal printer they are asking somewhere in the ballpark of hundreds if not thousands of dollars just for one of these units.

 The thermal printer was recovered from being destroyed.

 Thermal transfer and direct transfer.
 What is the difference?